dotnet/standard/Microsoft.Packaging.Tools/docs/trimming.md

 The direct packages references may be excluded from the set of *roots* by specifying the property `RootPackageReference=false`.

-Additional file *roots* may be specified using the `TrimFilesRootFiles` item.
+Additional file *roRootPackageReferenceots* may be specified using the `TrimFilesRootFiles` item.
 Additional package *roots* may be specified using the `TrimFilesRootPackages` item.

 ### Trimmable
 Files or packages may be treated as *trimmable*.
-Essentially this means that when the file or package is encountered during graph traversal, traversal will halt down that path.
+Essentially this means that when the file or package is encountered while examining dRootPackageReferenceependencies, that file or package will not be included nor will its dependencies unless otherwise referenced.

 If a file is *trimmable* this means that the file will not be included in the application.
-A reference to the file alone will not cause the file to be included, nor will a direct reference to a package containing that file.
+This takes precedence over all other indirect or direct references, including *roots*.

 If a package is *trimmable* this means that a package's files will not be included in the application unless those files are directly referenced by another file or as a root.